emb-riscv/specs-markdown/exceptions-and-interrupts.md

 proceed to process the pending exception/interrupt request.
-Instead of restoring the registers back from the stack (unstacking) and then pushing them on to the stack again (stacking), the hart skips the unstacking and stacking steps and enters the new handler of the pended exception/interrupt as soon as possible.
+Instead of restoring the registers back from the stack (unstacking) and then pushing them on to the stack again (stacking), the hart skips the unstacking and stacking steps and enters the new handler of the pending exception/interrupt as soon as possible.

 TODO: define the details.